-- "Designated or registered national: parks," defined as "memorial parks; historic sites and landmarks; natural landmarks; historic districts; monuments; wilderness areas; wildlife areas; wild, scenic, or recreational rivers; wildlife refuges; and grasslands." - "Designated or registered state: parks," defined as "forests; forest management lands; historic sites; monuments; historical markers; archaeological sites; grasslands; wild, scenic, or recreational rivers; game refuges; game management areas; management areas; and nature preserves." - "Areas critical to the life stages of threatened or endangered animal or plant species." - "Areas where animal or plant species that are unique or rare to this state would be irreversibly damaged."
-10
+- "Designated or registered national: parks," defined as "memorial parks; historic sites and landmarks; natural landmarks; historic districts; monuments; wilderness areas; wildlife areas; wild, scenic, or recreational rivers; wildlife refuges; and grasslands." - "Designated or registered state: parks," defined as "forests; forest management lands; historic sites; monuments; historical markers; archaeological sites; grasslands; wild, scenic, or recreational rivers; game refuges; game management areas; management areas; and nature preserves."

-The regulations also include criteria for "avoidance areas," which are "geographical areas" that "may not be approved as a site for an energy conversion facility unless the applicant shows that under the circumstances there is no reasonable alternative."
-Avoidance areas include:

-- "Areas within known floodplains as defined by the geographical boundaries of the hundred-year flood." - "Woodlands and wetlands." - "Areas of recreational significance which are not designated as exclusion areas."
-11
+- "Areas critical to the life stages of threatened or endangered animal or plant species." - "Areas where animal or plant species that are unique or rare to this state would be irreversibly damaged."
+10The regulations also include criteria for "avoidance areas," which are "geographical areas" that "may not be approved as a site for an energy conversion facility unless the applicant shows that under the circumstances there is no reasonable alternative."
+Avoidance areas include: - "Areas within known floodplains as defined by the geographical boundaries of the hundred-year flood." - "Woodlands and wetlands." - "Areas of recreational significance which are not designated as exclusion areas."

-Ohio: In Ohio, a Power Siting Board makes decisions about whether to approve, deny or condition approval of wind facilities over 5 megawatts (MW) and solar projects over 50 MW.
+Ohio: In Ohio, the Power Siting Board makes decisions about whether to approve, deny or approve with conditions wind facilities over five megawatts (MW)..
 Applicants are required to submit information including a summary of any studies that have been undertaken on the environmental impact of the facility.
-12 In making its decision about whether to approve a project, the board find and determine the "nature of the probable environmental impact; and that the project "represents the minimum adverse environmental impact, considering the state of available technology and the nature and economics of the various alternatives, and other pertinent considerations."
-13
+12 In making its decision about whether to approve a project, the board finds and determines the "nature of the probable environmental impact;" and that the project "represents the minimum adverse environmental impact, considering the state of available technology and the nature and economics of the various alternatives, and other pertinent considerations."13